Rouast-Labs/vitallens.js/README.md

 </div>

-`vitallens.js` is a JavaScript client for the [**VitalLens API**](https://www.rouast.com/api/), which leverages the same inference engine as our [free iOS app VitalLens](https://apps.apple.com/us/app/vitallens/id6472757649).
+`vitallens.js` is the official JavaScript client for the [**VitalLens API**](https://www.rouast.com/api/), a service for estimating physiological vital signs like heart rate, respiratory rate, and heart rate variability (HRV) from facial video.
-Furthermore, it includes fast implementations of several other heart rate estimation methods from video such as `g`, `chrom`, and `pos`.

-This library works both in browser environments and in Node.js, and comes with a set of examples for file-based processing and real-time webcam streaming.

 Using a different language or platform?
-We also have a [Python client](https://github.com/Rouast-Labs/vitallens-python).
+We also have a [Python client](https://github.com/Rouast-Labs/vitallens-python) and [iOS app](https://apps.apple.com/us/app/vitallens/id6472757649).

 ## Features